Should you take a pregnancy test? 10 signs

-In this article, we list 10 early signs that can indicate a person should take a pregnancy test.
+In this article, we list 10 early signs that can indicate a woman should take a pregnancy test.

 1. Missed period